nightrome/matconvnet-calvin/README.md

 ## Instructions
 1) **FRCN**
 - **Usage:** Run `demo_frcn()`
-- **What:** This trains and tests Fast R-CNN using VGG-16 for object detection on PASCAL VOC 2010.
+- **What:** This script trains and tests Fast R-CNN using VGG-16 for object detection on PASCAL VOC 2010.
 The parametrization of the regressed bounding boxes is slightly simplified, but we found this to make no difference in performance.
 - **Model:** Training this model takes about 8h on a Titan X GPU.
 If you just want to use it you can download the pretrained model in the installation step above.
 Then run the demo to see the test results.
 - **Results:** If the program executes correctly, it will print the per-class results in average precision and their mean (mAP) for each of the 20 classes in PASCAL VOC.
 The example model achieves 63.5% mAP on the validation set using no external training data.
+- **Note:** The results vary due to the random order of images presented during training.
+To reproduce the above results we fix the initial seed of the random number generator.

 2) **FCN**
 - **Usage:** Run `demo_fcn()`
-- **What:** This trains and tests an FCN-16s network based on VGG-16 for semantic segmentation on the SIFT Flow dataset.
+- **What:** This script trains and tests an FCN-16s network based on VGG-16 for semantic segmentation on the SIFT Flow dataset.
 The performance varies a bit compared to the implementation of \[2\], as they first train FCN-32s and use it to finetune FCN-16s.
 Instead we directly train FCN-16s.
 For weakly \[3,4\] and semi supervised training, see the options in fcnTrainGeneric().
 - **Model:** Training this model takes a lot of time.
 If you just want to use it you can download the pretrained model in the installation step above.
 Then run the demo to see the test results.
 - **Results:** If the program executes correctly, it will print the semantic segmentation performance.
-It will also show an image from the SIFT Flow dataset, the ground-truth labels, the output labeling and an image that shows the different types of error (similar to the figure above).
+It will also show an image from the SIFT Flow dataset, the ground-truth labels, the output labeling and an image that shows the different types of error.
 The results and timings for the different models can be seen in the table below.
 We used a Titan X GPU with 12GB of RAM.
+- **Note:** The results vary due to the random order of images presented during training.
+To reproduce the results in the table below we fix the initial seed of the random number generator.

  | Method | Model   | Class accuracy | Global accuracy | Mean IOU | Training epochs | Training time
  | ---    | ---     | ---            | ---             | ---      | ---             | ---